 - The handling and copying of strings creates considerable CPU load.
 Variables of type string require a great deal of memory, and the execution time is long during copying and concatenation. - Always use square brackets, [] around strings, to limit string variables or string parameters. - Copy strings every scan only when required.
-Remember that a connection to a function block actually involves copying variables from one to the other, see the Basic Control Software manual. - Concatenation of strings should only be performed when absolutely necessary.
+Remember that a connection to a function block actually involves copying variables from one to the other, see the System 800xA, Control, AC 800M, Configuration (3BSE035980). - Concatenation of strings should only be performed when absolutely necessary. - Use the attribute by_ref for in and out function block parameters whenever possible.